This much we know about the US Navy collision

 I never commanded a ship, never fired a shot in anger or had one fired at me.
 I remain in awe of those who willingly assume the burden of command, the crushing weight of that responsibility.
 I am not their equal.

 Therefore, I am unqualified to hazard a guess at the personal distress Cmdr.
 Benson and the rest of his crew feel right now.
-Nor can I imagine the torment of the seven families who still wait for word of their missing loved ones.
+Nor can I imagine the grief of the families now mourning the loss of the seven sailors.

 All I can do is offer my prayers and take some comfort in knowing that whatever more we learn about this tragedy, whatever wounds must yet heal, the Navy will not let this "cruel scene" diminish from our eyes without first holding itself and its people to account -- that it will not permit disintegration into chaos and that it will not shirk from its duty to preserve the trust and confidence placed in it by our elected leaders and the American people.